New Laws: Level of compliance

 Although in New Spain (now Mexico), the initial reaction of encomenderos was noncompliance, they did not organize a rebellion as in Peru.
 New Spain's first viceroy, Antonio de Mendoza, prudently refrained from enforcing the parts of the New Laws most objectionable to the encomenderos.
 Over time, the encomenderos complied with most aspects of the laws.
 Most already maintained a horse and arms in case of Indian rebellion, and had established a residence in a Spanish settlement.
 They hired priests to minister to the Indians whose labor was granted to them.
 While they were not allowed to retain their encomiendas in perpetuity, they were permitted to bequeath the properties and labor once.
 They allowed Indians to fulfill obligations by payment of tribute, often in produce.
 The dramatic declines in Indian population due to epidemic disease, however, resulted in economic losses for the encomenderos.

+In the Province of Paraguay, non-compliance with the New Laws was systematic and extensively documented.
+The cleric Martín González reported to the cabildo of Asunción in 1558 that 16 years after their promulgation they had still not been published or applied in the province.
+The primary violation concerned the trafficking of indigenous women: despite the laws' prohibition of indigenous enslavement, Guaraní women were bought, sold, and exported to the Portuguese port of São Vicente as slaves, with royal officials collecting taxes on those transactions as if they were sales of African slaves.
+In a letter of 3 March 1545, the priest Francisco González de Paniagua denounced that colonists were selling free Guaraní women as if they were slaves from Guinea, in transactions disguised as exchanges of houses, fields, or cloaks.
+In a January 1559 letter, González estimated that violence against indigenous people was so widespread that "if I had to name all the people who mistreat them in various ways I could name more than half of the Spaniards in the land."
+For further context, see Indigenous women in the conquest of Paraguay.

 Legacy

 In 1545, the Crown revoked the inheritance restriction of the New Laws.
 By strengthening the power of the encomenderos, the encomienda system was made secure.
-While the New Laws were partly successful, they did result in the liberation of thousands of indigenous workers from enforced servitude.
+While the New Laws were partly successful, they did result in the liberation of thousands of Indigenous workers from enforced servitude.

 Most of the ordinances of the New Laws were later incorporated into the general corpus of the Laws of the Indies.
 In some cases they were superseded by newer laws.
 A weaker version of the New Laws was issued in 1552.